spillz/EViews_VScode/README.md

 ## Features

-Provides basic syntax highlighting, intellisense and hover for the EViews scripting language (.prg files).
+Provides basic syntax highlighting, code completion and hover hints for the EViews scripting language (.prg files).

 ## Requirements

 None required to use the extension although you will obviously need a copy of EViews to be able to run your programs.

+## Download the extension

+See [releases](https://github.com/spillz/EViews_VScode/releases) for the lateset build.
+Install the extension into an active VS code instance with `Ctrl+Shift+P => "Extensions: Install from VSIX..."`.

 ## Building the extension from source